 Assistant Professor in Nursing, Kathmandu University School of Medical Sciences

-Bhawana Regmi is a highly accomplished nurse and educator with extensive academic credentials and professional experience.
+Bhawana Regmi, MSN, RN, is a highly accomplished nurse and educator with extensive academic credentials and professional experience.
 She holds a Master of Science in Nursing from B.P.
 Koirala Institute of Health Sciences (BPKIHS) and a Bachelor of Science in Nursing from Kathmandu University School of Medical Sciences (KUSMS), both completed with distinction.
 Her training also includes an observership at Mount Sinai Hospital, New York, enhancing her expertise in critical care.

 At KUSMS, she has served as a nursing instructor and lecturer, specializing in medical-surgical nursing, mental health nursing, and critical care.
 Currently, she holds the position of Assistant Professor in Nursing, where she excels in curriculum development and supervising research projects.
 She has authored and co-authored numerous research papers focusing on labor management and critical care nursing, underscoring her dedication to advancing nursing practices.